 Crisis in South Sudan

-Oxfam is currently supporting people affected by the conflict with clean water, sanitation and emergency food security.
+The declaration of famine in South Sudan reflects the collective failure to heed the countless warnings of an ever-worsening situation.
+Oxfam is currently supporting people affected by the conflict with clean water, sanitation and emergency food aid, but the situation is dire.
 You can help.

 Since fighting between government troops and rebel forces erupted in 2013:

-- nearly 5 million people are in urgent need in South Sudan
+- Nearly 7.6 million people are in urgent need in South Sudan

-- More than 500,000 people have fled to neighboring countries, many of whom had to cross the Nile River on their way to Uganda, leaving everything they had behind and risking their lives.
+- More than 4,000 people PER DAY have fled to neighboring countries, many of whom had to cross the Nile River on their way to Uganda, leaving everything they had behind and risking their lives.

 What Oxfam is doing

-Your generous donation to Oxfam helps us to deliver emergency food, clean water and sanitation services.
-We also distribute commodity vouchers, fuel efficient stoves and grinding mills to provide greater food security in some of the camps and carrying out public health promotion.
+Your generous donation to Oxfam will help us to deliver emergency food, clean water and sanitation services.

 We're helping communities recover from one of the world’s longest and bloodiest conflicts, including over 150,000 South Sudanese refugees in Ethiopia and Uganda.